spiral/docs/components/entity.md

 > Accessors are also involved in packing entity in json form (see below).

 ## Public Data
-Usually you might want to hide some fields from being show to user, most often scenariou when you want to send your object in JSON form.
-To hide some fields from being published we can use property "hidden", let's try to hide "another" field:
+Usually you might want to hide some fields from being shown to user.
+Most often you would do this when you want to send your object in JSON form.
+To hide some fields from being shown we can use the property "hidden".
+Let's try to hide "another" field:

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity